qdm12/gluetun/README.md

 - Healthcheck checking for IP address, DNS leaks etc.
 - Periodic update of malicious block lists with Unbound restart
+- HTTP proxy in Go to replace tinyproxy
 - Support other VPN providers
     - Mullvad
     - Windscribe